TarantinoArchive/won/README.md

 Using `won -hj pathToFile.html` you will get a JSON output file, structured like a valid WON Object.
 Using `won -jh pathToFile.json` you will get a HTML file.
 Same for CSS, but use a `c` instead of the `h` (example: `won -cj pathToFile.css`).
 Add `-o outputName.o` to determine a name for the output file.

-### How does it works (CLI)
-Using `won -hj pathToFile.html` you will get a JSON output file, structured like a valid WON Object.
-Using `won -jh pathToFile.json` you will get a HTML file.
-Same for CSS, but use a `c` instead of the `h` (example: `won -cj pathToFile.css`).
-Add `-o outputName.o` to determine a name for the output file.

 ### How does it works (JS)
 Alongside the JS version, other languages binding will be developed.